kitten/fluorine/docs/api/withStore.md

 ## Arguments

-1. `store`: An observable, typically a store; or a function that receives props and returns an observable.
+- `store`: Either an observable, typically a store; or a function that receives props and returns an observable.

-1. [`propName`]: The name of the prop that is passed to the child component.
+- [`propName`]: The name of the prop that is passed to the child component.
   Defaults to "data".

 ## Returns